yuno-payments/yuno-docs/docs/PLUGINS/vtex/configure-yuno-as-provider.md

 >
 > VTEX recommends you to not enable the test mode in production environments, since the test payment options will be available to customers in your store.

+> ❗️ Automatic Settlement Warning
+>
+> There is a known issue affecting the option **Scheduled: Schedules the Automatic Capture**.
+You can find more details [here](https://developers.vtex.com/docs/guides/custom-auto-capture-feature).
+>
+> Before performing the update (`PUT`), the affiliation first makes a `GET` request to retrieve the current configuration.

 5. After filling in all fields, click **Save**.
 6. Navigate to **Store Settings** > **Settings** and click the **+** button (green button at the top right corner) to add a new payment option.